gobline/presenter/README.md

-# Presenter Component - Mendo Framework
+# Presenter component

-The Mendo Presenter component allows you to decorate your model objects with methods used by your views.
+The Presenter component allows you to decorate your model objects with methods used by your views.
 A typical example used to demonstrate the use for presenters, is a presenter method formatting a date from the model in a more readable format for the user.

-## Mendo\Presenter\Presenter
+## Gobline\Presenter\Presenter

-By decorating your model objects with a ```Mendo\Presenter\Presenter``` instance, you will be able to access private/protected fields as you would access a public field, as long as there is a getter defined.
+By decorating your model objects with a ```Gobline\Presenter\Presenter``` instance, you will be able to access private/protected fields as you would access a public field, as long as there is a getter defined.

 ```php
 class Property